20 Other Ways to Say “Happy Sabbath” (With Examples)

 While technically meaning “good week” in Hebrew, this greeting is often used as Sabbath ends to wish someone a good upcoming week.

-See also 20 Other Ways to Say "Good Girl" (with Examples)
+See also 20 Other Ways to Say “I Look Forward to Speaking With You” (With Examples)

 Example: In an evening message: